imagej/imagej.github.io/_pages/plugins/image-stitching.md

 ### Register different channels to each other

 The plugin is not build to register different channels to each other.
 However, if you want to do that anyways simply convert channels into time-points and run it as if it was time-lapse registration.
 Afterwards you can convert it back.
-The easiest to achieve this is to use **Image -&gt; Hyperstacks -&gt; Re-order hyperstack ...**
+The easiest to achieve this is to use {% include bc path="Image | Hyperstacks | Re-order hyperstack..." %}

 ### Timelapse alignment for Grid/Collection Stitching